GeorgeCiachir/Az-204-Develop-solutions-with-CosmosDB-Storage/README.md

     - Pay only for the RU's consumed and storage used
     - Ideal for development workloads
     - Maximum of 5000 RU's
+  - Autoscale
+    - automatically and instantly scale the throughput (RU/s) of your database or container based on it's usage
+    - well suited for mission-critical workloads that have variable or unpredictable traffic patterns, and require SLAs on high performance and scale
 - Throughput best practices:
   - use a partition strategy to evenly spread throughput on partitions
   - provision throughput at the container for predictable performance